Academic Catalog

 Knowlton Center for Career Exploration

 The Knowlton Center for Career Exploration equips students with the support, knowledge, tools, and life skills to launch and sustain meaningful career journeys that honor their unique desires and abilities.
 From exploring career options to resume building to applying your skills in the real world, the Knowlton Center’s career coaches will support and guide students throughout every step of the career-planning journey and launch.
-Students are encouraged to visit the Center early and often, participate in unique programming and utilize career technology and resources to access digital resources, join a career community, search and apply for jobs and internships, register for events, schedule career coaching appointments, and more, log in to the Knowlton Center’s online career hub, Knowlton Connect at www.knowlonconnect.denison.edu
+Check out the Knowlton Center’s online career hub at www.knowlonconnect.denison.edu to access resources and so much more!

 Libraries